Ana-Karem-Garcia/Math_Travel/README.md

 - Ana Karem García Hernández

 # Imported Functions
-1. `calcular_costo`, which calculates the cost between two cities.
-2. `generar_matriz`, generates a random $nxn$ matrix consisting of cross-city prices.
+1. `generar_matriz`, generates a random $nxn$ matrix consisting of cross-city prices.
-3. `agente_viajero_poda`, main function of the agent journey and the cost it accumulates.
+2. `agente_viajero_poda`, main function of the agent journey and the cost it accumulates.